Bantay Abot Cave

 Bantay Abot Cave is a natural rock formation and tourist attraction along the shores of Balaoi, Pagudpud, Ilocos Norte.

 Despite being called a cave, Bantay Abot means "mountain with a hole".
 This cave-like rock archway that frames a rocky shore is believed to have been a hill that eroded over time after an earthquake struck.

-It faces the West Philippine Sea, and is a few kilometers away from Kabigan Falls and Patapat Viaduct.
+It faces the South China Sea, and is a few kilometers away from Kabigan Falls and Patapat Viaduct.